 Learning Disability Assessment

 If you have a student who is currently registered with the Office of Disability Services and need to request exam proctoring services, please use the link below.
-You may also contact Michelle McGregor directly at 419-755-4727, or send exams via interoffice mail to KH-3.
+You may also contact Doug Heestand directly at 419-755-4727, or send exams via interoffice mail to KH-3.

 If you know or feel you have a learning disability and you would like to receive assistance through the Office of Disability Services, but you do not have recent (within 3yrs) documentation that shows that you have a learning disability, you will need to complete a Learning Disability Assessment.

 This assessment requires fee payment and a scheduled appointment.
-Please contact the Coordinator of Specialized Services for more information.
+Please contact the Coordinator of Disability Services for more information.